Salton Sea-Area Supe Says New Funding Good But Not Enough

 On Tuesday, May 18, it was announced that Crawfoot and Assembly member Eduardo Garcia, D-Coachella, would be among the key leaders in a Salton Sea virtual roundtable planned for 1 p.m.
 Tuesday, May 25.

-Environmental justice groups and community-based organizations such as Comite Civico Del Valle, National Audobon Society, Sierra Club, and Pacific Institute, among others, will host the roundtable.
+Environmental justice groups and community-based organizations such as Comite Civico Del Valle, Audobon California, Sierra Club, and Pacific Institute, among others, will host the roundtable.

 The event will be streamed on Facebook and YouTube.
 Panelists will discuss the progress of efforts to stop that decline to protect the health of local residents and preserve critical habitat for wildlife, according to a press release.